Mendel Music Library - About

 In total, the Mendel Music Library collections support the complex and varied research and performance needs of Princeton’s preeminent music faculty, some fifty graduate students in musicology, music theory, and composition, undergraduate music majors and non-majors participating in the various performance ensembles, and Princeton students, faculty, and staff from all subject areas who include music as part of their interdisciplinary study or personal interest.
 Since we are open to the public, our collections are also widely used by researchers from all over the Northeast and beyond.
 The Mendel Music Library also houses collections supporting the dance program and music theater.

-The Department of Rare Books and Special Collections at Firestone Library complements the Mendel Music Library by holding the rarest parts of Princeton’s music collection.
+The Department of Special Collections at Firestone Library complements the Mendel Music Library by holding the rarest parts of Princeton’s music collection.
 Foremost among these resources is the Hall Handel Collection, an extensive compilation of manuscripts as well as first and early editions of the works of George Frideric Handel, which is the largest collection of its kind in the United States.
 There is also a continually growing collection of early music imprints from the 16th-18th centuries augmented by occasional special purchases of music manuscripts—all of which are starting to appear online in digital form as Music Treasures at Princeton.
-Also in Rare Books and Special Collections, visitors will find William Scheide's private library.
+Also in Special Collections, visitors will find William Scheide's private library.
 Although it is not primarily a music collection, this library includes some extraordinary musical treasures, such as the fair copy of Wagner's Das Rheingold, a Beethoven sketchbook, and autograph manuscripts of works by Mozart and Bach.